nathenjacobe/doodoo/README.md

 rename to empty string to delete todo / page

 hold shift with a navigation key to move a todo / page around

+create a todo.json in your current working directory to use that instead of the global one; to stop using the one in your current working directory, move out of your current working directory.